 About the Campaign

 Lid I-5 is a grassroots effort run by working professionals who are volunteering our time.
 Why do we do it?
 We believe in building a stronger city for people and creating a more livable, equitable, and sustainable Seattle.
-While we see this as a citywide effort, we are currently working with several challenges and opportunities in the Center City.
+While this as a citywide effort, we are currently focused on the challenges and opportunities in the Center City.

 A Need for Public Land